Surface Headphones hands-on: Cortana, bring the noise

 The biggest surprise during Microsoft's Surface launch event wasn't a computer -- it was a pair of headphones.
-The Surface Headphones are Microsoft's first entry into premium cans, but they have just about everything you'd want: They're wireless, feature noise canceling and have Cortana directly integrated.
-At $350, they're directly competing with Sony's (excellent) 1000XM3, and Bose's Quiet Comfort II.
+The Surface Headphones are Microsoft's first entry into premium cans, but they have just about everything you'd want: They're wireless, feature noise-canceling and have Cortana directly integrated.
+At $350, they're competing with Sony's (excellent) 1000XM3 and Bose's Quiet Comfort II.
 But based on my quick demo, the Surface Headphones can easily hold their own.

 It's clear that Microsoft learned a lot from the competition.
 The Surface Headphones are light and incredibly comfortable, thanks to a generous amount of cushioning around the earpads and headband.
 There's also plenty of space for large ears (a plus for me).
-As soon as I placed them on my head, the noise of the media event almost disappeared -- it was just me an Michael Jackson's Off the Wall album.
+As soon as I placed them on my head, the noise of rabid tech journalists almost disappeared -- it was just me and Michael Jackson's Off the Wall.
 Most importantly, the Surface Headphones sounded fantastic, with plenty of thumping bass and crystal-clear details.

-Microsoft implemented some inventive controls on the Headphones: The physical dial on the left ear controls the level of noise cancelling, while the one of the right side handles volume.
+Microsoft also put some inventive controls on the Headphones: The physical dial on the left ear changes the level of noise cancelling, while the one of the right side handles volume.
 Touch controls on each earpad let you start and stop music, as well as skip tracks.
-While it may sound unnecessarily complex, I found the controls easy to use.
-It's a big improvement over Sony's touch gesture headphone controls, which can sometimes skip a track when you just want to raise the volume.
+While it may sound unnecessarily complex, I found them easy to use.
+It's a big improvement over Sony's touch gesture controls, which can sometimes skip a track when you just want to raise the volume.

 Follow all the latest news from Microsoft's Surface event here!